-In the absence of a holistic modelling view of the energy system across all energy sectors and sources in this study, the scenarios are of particular importance.
-The scenarios and their underlying narrative define the degree of electrification, the use of renewable natural gas and hydrogen in the process of decarbonising the energy system when replacing fossil natural gas.
-Typically, it is precisely this level of energy source use that is modelled in an optimal way in these holistic modelling approaches.
-Based on the degree of electrification, natural gas and hydrogen, the scenarios provide estimates particularly for the development of the amounts of natural gas demand and generation (incl. import and export from and to neighboring countries).
-Consequently, this study here does not guarantee, as it is also not the focus, optimality regarding the use of the different energy carriers in a decarbonized Austrian energy system.
+In the absence of a holistic modeling view of the energy system across all energy sectors and sources in this study, the scenarios are of particular importance.
+In a precise level of energy source use that is modeled in an optimal way in these holistic modeling approaches, the scenarios and their underlying narrative define the degree of electrification, or the use of renewable natural gas and hydrogen in the process of decarbonizing the energy system when replacing fossil natural gas.
+Based on the degree of electrification, natural gas and hydrogen, , this study here does not guarantee, as it is also not the focus, optimality regarding the use of the different energy carriers in a decarbonized Austrian energy system, with the scenarios providing estimates particularly for the development of the amounts of natural gas demand and generation (incl. import and export from and to neighboring countries). .
 The scope is much more on: if we have these amounts and localization of natural gas demand and generation in Austria given, which gas grid is required for balancing both.

 With this in mind, four different scenarios are defined.
-They are called "Electrification", "Green Gas", "Decentralized Green Gas" and "Green Methane" and span a wide range of the development of gas demand and generation in Austria.
-All the four scenarios base on published national decarbonization scenarios for the Austrian energy system.
-For example, the scenario Electrification is based on the recently fundamentally in 2023 updated Transition Szenario published by the Environment Agency Austria [10.
-Figure 3 gives a characterization of the four scenarios by in total eight dimensions, allowing a qualitiative comparison regarding natural gas demand, generation and its spatial concentration.
-Based on this qualitative overview of the four scenarios, Table 1 and 2 give the quantitative numbers of natural gas demand and domestic generation in the four scenarios in 2040 respectively.
-For instance, the natural gas demand is the lowest in the scenario Electrification (Elec) with 7.2 TWh.
-The highest natural gas demand is in the scenario Green Methane (GM) with 84.2 TWh.
+They are called "Electrification," "Green Gas," "Decentralized Green Gas" and "Green Methane" and span a wide range of the development of gas demand and generation in Austria.
+All the four scenarios are based on published national decarbonization scenarios for the Austrian energy system.
+For example, the scenario Electrification is based on the 2023 Transition Szenario, recently fundamentally updated and published by the Environment Agency Austria [10].
+Figure 3 gives a characterization of the four scenarios by in total eight dimensions, allowing a qualitative comparison regarding natural gas demand, generation and its spatial concentration.
+Based on this qualitative overview of the four scenarios, the natural gas demand is the lowest in the scenario Electrification (Elec) with 7.2 TWh, and the highest natural gas demand is in the scenario Green Methane (GM) with 84.2 TWh, where we see in Table 1 and 2 the quantitative numbers of natural gas demand and domestic generation in the four scenarios in 2040, respectively.
 Latter, for instance, accounts for 91.9% of the natural gas demand in Austria 2022.

 For the interpretation of the study results, three aspects in the scenario definition are crucial.
 Therefore, they are highlighted here in particular: